-Concurrent with these views is Ramati’s blatant contempt for Hebrew writers of the previous generation who, in his opinion, divert from the national paradigm.
-“The new vigor and drive [in Israeli letters] gained momentum by rejecting of ‘ghettoization’ of theme and viewpoint typical of the writers of the older generation […] before this literary reformation, Israeli literature was dominated mainly by writers who had come to Palestine from Eastern Europe, who lived pretty generally in the past and who continued to romanticize in their melancholy novels and poems the ghettos of Poland and the backward villages of the Ukraine.”
-This reference to the generational shift in Hebrew literature, which presumes that the rejection of ‘diasporic’ content in Hebrew literature marks a new revelation, reflects a lack of knowledge about Israel and Hebrew literature in earlier decades.
-In fact, the ‘New Hebrew’ values, as well as topics associated with settlement in the Land of Israel, had already characterized and set the agenda for the main streams in Hebrew literature for several decades.
-More than offering a precise account of literary trends, Ramati’s remarks point to the limited repertoire of Hebrew literature which he could have encountered in English through the de-nationalizing filter of Jewish-American agents in previous decades.
-No less importantly, Ramati’s criticism reflects a clear repugnance toward a nostalgic and isolationist Jewish position, toward “ghettoization,” in his words that complements his disparaging claims regarding the old diaspora’s backwardness.
-Regardless of whether Ramati is dealing here with contemporary Hebrew literature only, or if his words mask a critical nuance vis-à-vis Yiddish literature and theatre which flourished in America in the early decades of the century, his belief in the need for Jewish integration in the general-universal space is unmistakable and fitting to the spirit of the times.
-The publishing establishment in Israel must beware of falling into a trap of restricted regulation, Ramati claims, and in this way the national works of young authors, such as Moshe Shamir, Nathan Shaham, and Yigal Mossinsohn, will continue to mark a desired paradigm for Hebrew literature—an opposite paradigm to isolated particularity.
+Concurrent with these views is Ramati’s unconcealed contempt for Hebrew writers of the previous generation who, in his opinion, divert from the national paradigm.
+“The new vigor and drive [in Israeli letters] gained momentum by rejecting the ‘ghettoization’ of theme and viewpoint typical of the writers of the older generation […] before this literary reformation, Israeli literature was dominated mainly by writers who had come to Palestine from Eastern Europe, who lived pretty generally in the past and who continued to romanticize in their melancholy novels and poems the ghettos of Poland and the backward villages of the Ukraine.”
+However, this reference to a generational shift in Hebrew literature, which posits the rejection of ‘diasporic’ tendencies in Hebrew fiction as a new revelation, reflects a lack of knowledge about Hebrew literary culture in earlier decades.
+In fact, the ‘New Hebrew’ values, as well as topics associated with settlement in the Land of Israel, had already been setting the agenda in Hebrew letters for quite some decades.
+More than a precise account of literary trends, Ramati’s remarks point to the limited repertoire of Hebrew literature which he could have encountered in English—through the de-nationalizing filter of Jewish-American agents in previous decades.
+No less importantly, Ramati’s survey articulates a strong objection to nostalgic, Jewish isolationism—“ghettoization,” in his words—an objection that complements his disparaging depiction of the old diaspora’s backwardness.
+Regardless of whether Ramati is dealing here with contemporary Hebrew literature only, or if his words mask an indirect critique of American Yiddish literature and theatre, his belief in the need for Jewish integration, even universalism, is unmistakable and mirrors the spirit of the times.
+The publishing establishment in Israel, Ramati claims, must beware of falling into a trap of regionalism, to allow for young writers such as Moshe Shamir, Nathan Shaham, and Yigal Mossinsohn to continue to mark a desired paradigm for Hebrew literature—an opposite one to an isolating, local particularism.

 Not all American critics shared Ramati’s opinion on the dangers of regionalization threatening Hebrew literature.
-To compare, Leo Schwartzman’s review of the new Hebrew literature from 1959, Southern Israelite, which also marveled at the pioneering “verve and vigor” of contemporary works, saw in the latest literary experiments a message that involved world Jewry in general.
+In April 1950, Leo Schwartzman of the Southern Israelite also marveled at the pioneering “verve and vigor” of contemporary Hebrew works, yet saw recent literary expression in Israel as meaningfully relevant to the Jewish world as a whole.
 Moreover, in Schwartzman’s view, “[contemporary Hebrew literature] seeks to interpret the soul of the world, even in moments when it bespeaks the most fervent conviction that Palestine is the ultimation [sic] salvation for Jewry.”
-Still, beyond the dispute of whether Hebrew literature indeed managed to deal with comprehensive-Jewish or even universal issues, Schwartzman and Ramati’s shared perception of the desired purpose of national literature becomes clear: they both see considerable value in a national Jewish writing matched by a non-isolationist tendency.
-In Jewish discursive sites more ‘intimate’ than the New York Times, such as Jewish periodicals, there was emphasis on the innate value in universal writing.
-In fact, Hebrew literature’s agents also postulated the existence of a Jewish American reader, to whose ‘Jewish heart’ they appealed by often pointing to a general national, not necessarily Jewish, affinity among the communities.
-A fine example is the following excerpt from Leo W. Schwartz’s preface to the “Israelian [sic] Fruit” section in his Jewish anthology Feast of the Leviathan from 1956:
+Still, beyond the dispute of whether Hebrew literature indeed managed to deal with comprehensive-Jewish or even universal issues, Schwartzman and Ramati’s shared perception of the desired purpose of national literature becomes clear: they both see considerable value in national Jewish writing matched by a non-isolationist, universal tendency.
+Even in more ‘intimately’ Jewish venues than the New York Times such as Jewish periodicals, then, the added value of universal writing was emphasized.
+In fact, even when agents of Hebrew literature in America made an explicit address to a Jewish readership, they may have appealed to them by pointing to a broadly national, not necessarily Jewish, affinity among the two communities.
+A fine example is the following excerpt from Leo W. Schwarz’s preface to the “Israelian [sic] Fruit” section in his Jewish anthology Feast of the Leviathan from 1956: